imgly/idml-importer/README.md

 # InDesign Importer for the CE.SDK

+> See the [changelog](CHANGELOG.md) for a detailed history of updates and improvements.

 ## Overview

 The InDesign Importer for the CE.SDK allows you to seamlessly integrate InDesign files into the editor while retaining essential design attributes.